greenrobin42/greenrobin42.github.io/_posts/2020-04-24-gong-gong-and-ah-lui.md

-# Gong Gong & Ah Lui 👴👧
+# Gong Gong and Ah Lui 👴👧

 _Below is a fictional story about the stock market.
 Please read it in the animated Jackie Chan series Uncle's voice._